About the Program

 Miquel B. Salmeron, Adjunct Professor.
 Molecules, lasers, atoms, materials science and engineering, matter, scanning, tunneling, atomic force microscopies, x-ray photoelectron spectroscopy.

-Junqiao Wu, Associate Professor.
+Junqiao Wu, Professor.
 Semiconductors, nanotechnology, energy materials.

 Peidong Yang, Professor.
 Materials chemistry, sensors, nanostructures, energy conversion, nanowires, miniaturizing optoelectronic devices, photovoltaics, thermoelectrics, solid state lighting.